-The Wenzel walk starts at the Bock promontory, the craddle of the city, which is the place where the first castle was built and started the development of the town that later became the capital of Luxembourg.
+The itinerary starts at the Bock promontory, the cradle of the city, which is the place where the first castle was built and started the development of the town that later became the capital of Luxembourg.
 This is also the site of the world’s longest casemates, a series of underground defense tunnels with fortified gun emplacements.
 If you can, spend some time exploring the Bock Casemates before continuing the walk.

 The walk then continues on to an old defensive bridge before reaching the end at the Grund.
-There you can enjoy a well-deserved treat at one of the many cafes and restaurants in the area.
-And if you want to head back to the city centre, you can do so easily via a public elevator.
+There you can enjoy a well-deserved treat in one of the many cafes and restaurants in the area.
+And if you want to head back up to the city center, you can easily do so via a public elevator.

-And there was also a road that passes right beneath the Pont Adolphe and goes all the way to the city centre.
-But before reaching the top, take a right turn on a small road and you will reach the gorgeous garden that stands just below the Place de la Constitution.
-There are no signs for it, so it stays pretty empty most of the time.
-It was kind of amusing to see the people above trying to find a way to get down.
+Also, there is a road that passes right beneath the Pont Adolphe and goes all the way to the city centre.
+However, just before reaching the top, make a right turn on the small road and you will reach the gorgeous garden that stands just below the Place de la Constitution.
+There are no signs for it, so it stays empty most of the time.
+It was kind of amusing watching the people above trying to figure out how to reach the garden.